berops/claudie/docs/docs-overview/docs-overview.md

 ## Troubleshooting

-In case you run into some issues we recommend following some of the trobleshooting guides in this section.
+In case you run into issues, we recommend following some of the trobleshooting guides in this section.

 ## Creating Claudie Backup